- Mobile Sensing and Geodata Science Lab home

 - ICA Commission

-University of Waterloo Mobile Sensing and Geodata Science (WatMos) Lab consists of a multidisciplinary team of individuals, including faculty, students, postdoc fellows, and visiting scholars trained in geomatics, geography and geoscience, computer science and engineering, mathematics and statistics, environmental science and engineering.
+University of Waterloo Mobile Sensing and Geodata Analytics (WatMos) Lab consists of a multidisciplinary team of individuals, including faculty, students, postdoc fellows, and visiting scholars trained in geomatics, geography and geoscience, computer science and engineering, mathematics and statistics, environmental science and engineering.
 Our group is led by Dr. Jonathan Li, Professor of Geomatics with the Department of Geography and Environmental Management in the Faculty of Environment at the University of Waterloo.
 Our multidisciplinary backgrounds are reflected in the diverse research projects that each member is engaged in.
 Learn more about each member in the section of our people.

 Mobile sensing may be defined as the science and technology of acquiring, processing, analyzing, interpreting, and applying geospatial data from a mobile vehicle, on which typically mounted with a range of passive and remote sensors.
 Our research relies on theories and methods of photogrammetry, computer vision, machine learning, spatial data science, and geographic information science.
 In general, our research focuses on the following three broad themes: